 Indicators 15-21 regarding social and employee matters were partially covered by Danske Bank's extended sustainability screening and exclusions for controversial weapons.
 In the reference period, there were more than 100 issuers on the exclusion list for matters related to these topics, including exclusions due to specific breaches of human rights, good governance, labour rights, etc. The exclusion list for controversial weapons included 64 excluded issuers.
-6 engagement activities were logged for issuers in the fund in relation to these issues.
-The fund applied pre-trade warnings relating to these indicators.
+495 engagement activities were logged for issuers in the fund in relation to these issues.
 The sustainable investments of the fund integrated the thresholds for these PAI indicators in the assessment of whether an issuer caused significant harm to a social objective.
 See "How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?".